-- (3) Mr. Arena became a director of the Corporation on May 13, 2021.
-All cash-based compensation related to Mr. Arena's directorship is paid to JP Arena Regulatory Consulting, LLC ("Consulting"), a company controlled by Mr. Arena, under the terms of a consulting agreement entered into between the Corporation and Consulting with an effective date of May 13, 2021. - (4) Ms. Frame ceased acting as a director of the Corporation on May 13, 2021. - (5) Mr. Holler became a director of the Corporation on June 23, 2021. - (6) No compensation was paid to Mr. Lévesque for acting as a director of the Corporation given his position as President and Chief Executive Officer of the Corporation. - (7) Mr. Pommier ceased acting as a director of the Corporation on May 13, 2021.
+- (3) All cash-based compensation related to Mr. Arena's directorship is paid to JP Arena Regulatory Consulting, LLC ("Consulting"), a company controlled by Mr. Arena, under the terms of a consulting agreement entered into between the Corporation and Consulting with an effective date of May 13, 2021. - (4) No compensation was paid to Mr. Lévesque for acting as a director of the Corporation given his position as President and Chief Executive Officer of the Corporation.